AkbariNirav/web-scraper/README.md

 # Web Scraper
-Web Scraper is a Python based program which scrapes the given [URL](http://www.agriculture.gov.au/pests-diseases-weeds/plant#farming-and-home-gardening) and gives the desired data in excel file.
+Web Scraper is a Python based program which scrapes the given [URL](http://www.agriculture.gov.au/pests-diseases-weeds/plant#farming-and-home-gardening) and gives the desired data in excel file /src/data.xlsx.

 ## Installation